NYS Divorce Laws

 An Overview of Separation & Divorce Laws in NY

 Marriage is a civil contract.
-The state has an interest in preserving marriages.
-Accordingly, the marriage relationship only can be dissolved by a court, by either a divorce or an annulment.
-It also may be altered by a decree of separation granted by our courts.
-In any case, there must be a proceeding in the Supreme Court in which the person seeking the divorce, separation decree or annulment must prove "grounds."
+As such, New York State has an interest in preserving marriages.
+Likewise, only the court can dissolve a marriage relationship, either by divorce or annulment.
+Marriage contracts can also be altered by a decree of separation, also granted by the court.
+No matter the case, a Supreme Court proceeding will be required in which the person seeking the divorce, separation, or annulment must prove "grounds" for said action.

 How to Get a Divorce in NY